 Food Aid

-Granville Community Kitchen (GCK), after much thought and discussion, took the tough decision to end our no borders food aid service in June 2022.
 We are proud and honoured to have served the community over the last nearly 10 years and especially during the 2 years of the pandemic crisis.
 However the pandemic has highlighted that the social problems we set about addressing in 2014 have worsened.
-Not enough money, problems with benefits, low wages, zero hour contracts, rising costs of living.
-Charitable food aid cannot fix these.
-Food aid is a sticking plaster on a gaping wound.

 More charity is not the solution to hunger and poverty.
-The issue is not food but access to food caused mainly by poverty.

-GCK’s vision is of a world where everyone can access and afford good food.
-We believe that everyone should have dignity and choice in where they get their food and in what they eat.
-Charitable food aid does not allow this and is dependent on supermarket waste, donations and volunteers.
+The issue is not food but access to food caused mainly by poverty..
+Charitable food aid does not allow access to good food, dignity or choice.
+It is dependent on supermarket waste, donations and volunteers.
 It is not free food and it is unsustainable.
 It is costing our lives, our health and our environment.
-We simply cannot afford to continue.

-We are committed to decreasing reliance on temporary charitable food provision and re-building healthy local food systems for South Kilburn and beyond.
+Therefore GCK is committed to decreasing reliance on temporary charitable food provision and re-building healthy local food systems for South Kilburn and beyond.

 GCK no longer has a food aid collection service.